 Widowed women are eligible to receive their late spouse’s Social Security payment as a survivor benefit if it is higher than their monthly amount.
 The surviving spouse can claim the higher monthly benefit for the rest of his or her life.

 So, for a couple with at least one member who expects to live into their late 80s or 90s, deferring the higher earner’s benefit may make sense.
 Strategizing as to when you or your spouse should claim benefits based on health issues is beyond the scope of our article but is discussed more fully in Viewpoints found on Fidelity’s website.

 At the very least, women need to be aware of their financial situation given their longer life expectancy and the potential of being derailed after a divorce.

 #6 Women Need Financial Independence

 Women need to know how to manage their finances.
-As a recent Gender Gap in Financial Literacy study pointed out, 90% of women will be solely responsible for navigating their finances during their lifetime.
+A recent Gender Gap in Financial Literacy study pointed out, 90% of women will be solely responsible for navigating their finances during their lifetime.
 Becoming more astute about managing money as early as possible will prevent harmful mistakes uncovered later on.

 Women should also have their own banking accounts.
 After getting married, couples often opt for joint bank and investment accounts.
-Things can get complicated when one spouse has inherited a lot of money or there are separate businesses.
+Things can get complicated when one spouse has inherited a lot of money or separate businesses.

 #7 Women Need to Become More Financially Confident